Despite the fact that roughly 64% of Americans do not have a passport, it is still a few places to travel without a passport requirement.

 This means when it comes to taking a vacation, the assumption is that they are limited to the United States for their travel.
-We’re here to prove that there are still places to travel without a passport.

 While this would not make sense to most people, there are actually a handful of exotic places to travel without a passport.
 These destinations do not require a USA passport to travel to, either because they are already a state or are considered a US territory.